petercunha/Pine/README.md

 This software can be tweaked to work smoothly in CS:GO, Fortnite, and Overwatch.
 Pine also has built-in support for Nvidia's CUDA toolkit and is optimized to achieve extremely high object-detection FPS.
 It is GPU accelerated, cross-platform, and blazingly fast.

+### How do I run it?
+- Install OpenCV with Python3 bindings
+- Install any missing dependencies with Pip
+- Install the Nvidia CUDA toolkit if you have a compatible GPU
+  - If you don't have an Nvidia GPU, Pine will try to use OpenCL instead of CUDA
+- Then run the program with Python3.

+ `$ python3 pine.py`

+ ### What games does it work with?
+This release is currently optimized for CS:GO, but I plan adding more game configs in the future

 ### Why Neural Networks?

 Well, neural network aimbots are great for a lot of reasons...
 Probably most importantly, they never access the memory of the game, so they are practically invisible to "Anti-Cheat" sofware.
 Additionally, they can abstract their capabilities to many different games without code modifications.
 The only issue: